Too light, too little: Auckland needs a month of rain to recover from drought

 Noll however pointed out that this kind of weather was needed for much longer than a few days.

-"The rain we've seen in Auckland in the last couple of days - we're going to need it to do that for a solid month straight or longer, to get back to where we should be for this time of year."
+"The rain we've seen in Auckland in the past couple of days - we're going to need it to do that for a solid month straight or longer, to get back to where we should be for this time of year."

-After months of dry weather, soils had also grown parched, cracked and hard, meaning they couldn't absorb moisture as easily as when they were plush.
+After months of dry weather, soils were parched, cracked and hard, meaning they couldn't absorb moisture as easily as when they were plush.

-"When you get a lot of rain falling on hardened ground, you get run-off – but the kind of rain we've had in the last few days because it's been of light to moderate intensity.
+"When you get a lot of rain falling on hardened ground, you get run-off.

 "So, despite the gloomy skies, it is very important do not let your guard down at any rate - and certainly Watercare's dam storage levels would attest to that."

-While more rain was possible mid to late next week, models also suggested a large ridge of high pressure could slide over the country in mid-June.
+More rain was possible mid to late next week, but models also suggested a large ridge of high pressure could slide over the country in mid-June.

 "That could spell another extended dry spell and we have been talking about that possibly becoming a theme once again, which is the last thing we need right now," he said.

-"What we do need is 250mm plus – and that's not coming any time soon.
-While just 25 days of 10mm rain events would get you there, these are still few and far between."
+"We need 250mm plus – and that's not coming any time soon.
+While just 25 days of 10mm rain would get you there, these are still few and far between."